DassinXion/Html/Note.md

 <style>@media (max-width:350px) { :root{---penguin-size:200px;}}</style>
 ```

-Style elements like meidia query, use “@” to define it.
+Style elements like meidia query, use an “@” in style commond to define it.